naturalprogrammer/spring-lemon/README.md

 1. _Getting started guide_
    1. [Book](https://github.com/naturalprogrammer/spring-lemon/wiki/Getting-Started-With-Spring-Lemon)
    1. [Video Tutorial](https://www.naturalprogrammer.com/p/spring-lemon-restful-web-services-development)
-1. _[Example application](https://github.com/naturalprogrammer/lemon-demo)_ — A sample application using Spring Lemon.
+1. _[Example application](https://github.com/naturalprogrammer/spring-lemon/tree/master/lemon-demo-jpa)_ — A sample application using Spring Lemon.
 Quite similar to the one developed in the above [getting started guide](https://github.com/naturalprogrammer/spring-lemon/wiki/Getting-Started-With-Spring-Lemon), but additionally has automated tests.
 1. _[API documentation](https://documenter.getpostman.com/view/305915/RVu2mqEH)_ of the above application.
-1. _[Example Angular 1.x front-end application](https://github.com/naturalprogrammer/lemon-demo-angular1)_ — A sample AngularJS 1.x front-end.
-It'll work both for the application developed in the above [getting started guide](https://documenter.getpostman.com/view/305915/lemondemo/RVnPL46k) as well as the [Lemon Demo application](https://github.com/naturalprogrammer/lemon-demo).
+1. _[Example AngularJS front-end application](https://github.com/naturalprogrammer/spring-lemon/tree/master/lemon-demo-angularjs)_ — A sample AngularJS 1.x front-end.
+It'll work both for the application developed in the above [getting started guide](https://github.com/naturalprogrammer/spring-lemon/wiki/Getting-Started-With-Spring-Lemon) as well as the [Lemon Demo application](https://github.com/naturalprogrammer/spring-lemon/tree/master/lemon-demo-jpa).
+See the [Getting Started Guide](https://github.com/naturalprogrammer/spring-lemon/wiki/Getting-Started-With-Spring-Lemon) on how to use it.
 1. _Mastering Spring RESTful Web Services Development_ — Ultimate course to master REST API development using Spring.
 Also covers Spring Lemon in depth.
 A must guide if you want to become an expert Spring developer, whether you use Spring Lemon or not.
 [Click here](https://www.naturalprogrammer.com/p/spring-restful-web-services-tutorial-i) to get part I now for FREE!

 ## Help and Support